-A Levels T Levels Apprenticeships Qualification type Academic Technical Technical Duration 2 years 2 years At least 12 months Subject area Multiple subjects Single subject Single subject Learning environment Classroom-based 80% classroom, 20% industry placement 80% work-based training, 20% off-the- job How are they assessed?
-Written exams and coursework Written exams and work- based projects Observations, written work and End Point Assessment Age range 16+ 16 -19 year olds 16+ Included in the UCAS tariff?
-Yes, earn UCAS points Yes, earn UCAS points Depends on qualifications within the standard chosen Entry requirements Set by individual schools / colleges Set by individual schools / colleges Set by employer and / or by standard Progression opportunities Higher education Higher education / skilled employment / accelerated or higher apprenticeship Skilled employment / higher apprenticeship

-T Levels and Apprenticeships are based on the same employer-designed standards but will suit different learning styles.

-Apprenticeships are paid work, suitable for learners who know what occupation they want to pursue and wish to train 'on the job'.

-T Levels are largely classroom-based, with a substantive industry placement.

-T Levels offer broader course content, and students will specialise later in their programme.
-The content of Apprenticeships is narrower and focused on a specific occupation from the outset.

-T Level is the new 'gold standard' in technical education and the technical course of choice for learners in the future.
+- T Levels and Apprenticeships are based on the same employer designed standards but will suit different learning styles. - Apprenticeships are paid work, suitable for learners who know what occupation they want to pursue and wish to train 'on the job'. - T Levels are largely classroom based, with a substantive industry placement - T Levels offer a broader course content, and students will specialise later in their programme.
+The content of Apprenticeships is narrower and focussed on a specific occupation from the outset. - T Level is the new 'gold standard' in technical education and the technical course of choice for learners in the future.

-T Level routes
+The Road Ahead: 2020 to 2023

-Route Pathway
+Route Pathway Delivery Awarding Organisation

-₽ Pa Construction Design, Surveying and Planning for Construction
+f Construction Design, Surveying and Planning for Construction 2020 Pearson

-Onsite Construction
+Onsite Construction 2021 City & Guilds

-Building Services Engineering for Construction
+Building Services Engineering for Construction 2021 City & Guilds/EAL

-Education & Childcare Education and Childcare
+Education & Childcare Education and Childcare 2020 NCFE

-Digital Digital Production, Design and Development
+Digital Digital Production, Design and Development 2020 Pearson

-Digital Support Services
+Digital Support Services 2021 NCFE

-Digital Business Services
+Digital Business Services 2021 NCFE

-C Health & Science Health
+÷ Health & Science Health 2021 NCFE

-Healthcare Science
+Healthcare Science 2021 NCFE

-Science
+Science 2021 NCFE

-IIED Legal, Finance & Accounting Legal
+Legal, Finance & Accounting Legal 2023 Pearson

-Finance
+Finance 2022 Pearson

-Accounting
+Accounting 2022 Pearson